anlutro/botologist/README.md

 The core plugin classes and functionality is defined in `botologist/plugin.py`.
 Various plugins extend the `botologist.plugin.Plugin` class to provide a plugin.
 Plugins can be associated with channels via the `config.yml` file.

 Plugins define functionality such as commands, replies, join handlers and tickers via method decorators.
 The best way to see how to do this is to look at an existing plugin.

+## Licence

+The contents of this repository are released under the [MIT license](http://opensource.org/licenses/MIT).
+See the [LICENSE](LICENSE) file included for more information.